-Industry-Leading Rat Control
+Industry-Leading Rat Control in Portland & Vancouver Area

 In the Pacific Northwest, there are two species of rats that are responsible for most of the infestations that we treat: the Norway rat and the roof rat.
 Our rat exterminators are specially trained to identify the rodent that is causing you problems and perform effective rodent control.